top of page

 Lignite Energy Council

-ACI's partnership with Lignite Energy Council is helping to explore and exchange R&D information that can help reduce emissions and increase efficiencies of coal and lignite conversion facilities.
+ACI's partnership with Lignite Energy Council helped to explore and exchange R&D information that could help reduce emissions and increase efficiencies of coal and lignite conversion facilities.

 For more information click Lignite Energy Council